It’s a very clever brush, but you don’t necessarily need these features

 Beneath this, is the Oral-B and Braun logo in black.

-This grip is black in colour on my grey model, but white on the rose gold and blush pink options.
+This grip is white in color on my sakura pink model, but black on the black brush handles.

 Right at the bottom on the back of the handle is a small rubber notch, that may look odd, but lay the brush flat and it helps to stop the brush rolling around on a surface.